First light from tidal disruption events: Results

 Radiation reaching the scattering photosphere emerges from the system, where it can keep propagating until potentially reaching an observer.
 The upper panel of Fig. \ref{fig:lumvst} shows the evolution of the total luminosity obtained for simulations A (black solid line) and B (red dashed line), which are compared to the corresponding heating rates displayed with dash-dotted lines of the same colours.
 These luminosities are obtained by integrating the radiation flux on the whole three-dimensional photosphere determined above.
 In both simulations, the first shocks experienced by the infalling matter cause an early rise of the heating rate.
 Its short duration results from the small dynamical timescale near pericenter, which can be estimated as $t_{\rm p}= (\rp^3/G\mh)^{1/2} \approx 10^{-4} \tmin$.
 Due to the prompt emergence of photons produced by early interactions, this rise is closely tracked by the total luminosity.
 At later times, this luminosity keeps slowly increasing with a value of $L_{\rm tot} \approx 10^{44} \ergpers$ in the two simulations while remaining at all times slightly lower than the nearly constant heating rates.
-The fact that the emerging luminosity is similar to the heating rate implies that the radiation does not experience large adiabatic losses, which is consistent with the prompt diffusion taking place close to the dissipation sites.
-The evolution of isotropic equivalent luminosities is displayed for simulation A in the lower panel of Fig. \ref{fig:lumvst} for different lines of sight.
+The fact that the emerging luminosity is similar to the heating rate implies that the radiation does not experience large adiabatic losses, which is consistent with the prompt diffusion taking place close to the dissipation sites.\footnote{As argued in the analytical work by \citet{metzger2016}, we expect adiabatic losses to be more significant for lower black hole masses due to a larger fallback rate, which can result in a lower peak of the lightcurve relative to the associated shock heating rate.} The evolution of isotropic equivalent luminosities is displayed for simulation A in the lower panel of Fig. \ref{fig:lumvst} for different lines of sight.
 Along the $-\ey$ (solid black line), $\ex$ (red dashed line), $-\ex$ (blue long-dashed line) and $\ez$ (orange dotted line) directions, these luminosities shows a prompt rise similar to that seen in the total luminosity.
 In addition, that along $-\ey$ features a peak associated with radiation from the early shocks described above, which is absent from the other curves.
 At later times, these luminosities keep slowly increasing from $L_{\rm iso} \approx 10^{44} \ergpers$ to values a few times larger.
 The luminosity along the $\ey$ direction (green dash-dotted line) displays a slower increase to eventually settle at a lower value of $L_{\rm iso} \lesssim 10^{44} \ergpers$.
 This qualitatively different evolution is due to the inefficient diffusion of radiation towards the intersection point.
 The corresponding diffusion timescale can be estimated using a density of $\rho \approx 10^{-12} \gcm3$ for the region surrounding the injection point as $t_{\rm diff} = \rint^2 \rho \kappa_{\rm s} / c \approx 0.06 \tmin$, which is consistent with the duration of the initial luminosity increase.
 For simulation B, we find that this reduction of the emerging luminosity is more pronounced as expected from the lower level of radiation in this region.